 \subsection{Preliminaries of VOAs}

-We recall the definitions of vertex operator algebras (VOAs) and the related notions like modules over VOAs, intertwining operators and fusion rules, contragredient modules, Borcherds' Lie algebra and Zhu's algebra, and the generalized Verma modules over VOAs.
+We recall the definitions of vertex operator algebras (VOAs) and related notions such as modules over VOAs, intertwining operators and fusion rules, contragredient modules, Borcherds' Lie algebra and Zhu's algebra, and generalized Verma modules over VOAs.
 These notions will be used later in this paper.
-We refer to \cite{B86,FLM88,FHL93,FZ92,Z96,DLM98,LL04} for more details about these notions.
+We refer to \cite{B86,FLM88,FHL93,FZ92,Z96,DLM98,LL04} for more details.